vashuj1209/spend-ruby/README.md

 This project involves the development of an AI-driven system that processes text-based consumer complaints, categorizes them into product and sub-product categories, and stores the data in a PostgreSQL database.
 The system is enhanced with a Retrieval-Augmented Generation (RAG) pipeline using a vector database to retrieve and compare similar complaints based on textual similarity.

-**Why Ruby Card Founders Will Be Happy:**
-This project aligns with Ruby's commitment to leveraging AI for improved financial decision-making.
-By categorizing and analyzing consumer complaints, Ruby can gain valuable insights into customer issues, enhancing product offerings and customer satisfaction.
-The integration of a RAG pipeline and vector database reflects a cutting-edge approach, making it a valuable asset for Ruby's financial health monitoring tools.

 ## Tech Stack

 - **Frontend:** Basic HTML/CSS for user input forms (if needed)